I've learned the hard way; never tell a woman to calm down, chill, or relax.

 I've recently started pushing myself to go to the gym on a consistent basis in order to de-stress and get in shape.
-When I don't get around to going to the gym, I watch random shows on Netflix.
+When I don't get around to going to the gym,

 My apps are better than good - they're done. nearly

 Everyone likes me in the GradCafe chatroom!

 This overwhelming doubt and second guessing (do I really want to specialize in anything? why can't I just drink coffee and talk big theories with neck bearded folks at the local coffee shop) will fade away.